Az0202/AI-Crypto-Federated-Learning/README.md

 - Differential privacy for local training
 - Memory-efficient handling of sensitive data

+### Repository Security

+To maintain security when using this codebase, certain files are intentionally excluded from version control:

+1. **Environment Files**: All `.env` files containing secrets (except the template)
+2. **Private Keys**: Any files with private keys, including Ethereum wallet keys
+3. **Authentication Secrets**: JWT secrets and API keys
+4. **Deployment Configurations**: Production deployment configurations with real endpoints
+5. **Model Files**: Trained model weights that may contain sensitive information
+6. **Database Data**: Local database files and data directories

+Before deployment to production:
+- Generate new secure private keys for all system accounts
+- Set strong JWT secrets
+- Update API endpoints to use secure URLs
+- Configure proper rate limiting based on your expected traffic

+**Never commit sensitive information to public repositories.** If you accidentally commit sensitive data, consider it compromised and regenerate all affected credentials immediately.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.